 A recent example of what may happen if the Federal Communications Commission (FCC) investigate your product and it is found to be operating outside the parameters of the FCC regulations i.e. FCC Part 15 in the following article it relates to Radio transmitters or intentional radiators capable of operating outside of authorized amateur radio service bands; FCC Resolves Case of Unlicensed Marketing of RF Devices with the full text of the Enforcement Bureau (Bureau) of the Federal Communications Commission here.
 A Google search of ‘Enforcement Bureau (Bureau) of the Federal Communications Commission fines’ will provide many more cases where the FCC has fined companies to protect consumers and secure communications networks.
 Additional information and other FCC violations may also be found on the FCC Enforcement Bureau’s Home Page.

 Ensure your product meets all the regulatory and other mandated compliance requirements prior to going to market!
-The mandated requirements are put in place for a purpose these may include for safety reasons.
-In addition to the legalities of product testing, you should also consider your company image and your products desirability, non-compliant products may adversely affect the end user or hinder those around.
-If you are thinking of having your product compliance tested for Australia then you should ensure that the testing is done correctly!
+The mandated requirements are put in place for a purpose these may include safety reasons.
+In addition to the legalities of product testing, you should also consider your company image and the desirability of your product, non-compliant products may adversely affect the end-user or hinder those around.
+If you are thinking of having your product compliance-tested for Australia then you should ensure that the testing is done correctly!
 If you do have to demonstrate product compliance to a regulatory body for the region of sale you should have confidence that the evidence will pass scrutiny.
 Accredited testing ensures that the testing laboratory has demonstrated competency in performing the test as per their scope of accreditation.
-Be mindful that many testing laboratories are ISO 17025 accredited, this means that they have a quality system in place, it is much better to ensure that they are also accredited for the testing standard that your product fall under the scope of.
+Be mindful that many testing laboratories are ISO 17025 accredited, this means that they have a quality system in place, it is much better to ensure that they are also accredited for the testing standard that your product falls under the scope of.
 To read more about the type of questions you should ask an EMC testing facility, please have a quick read of the Real cost for cheap EMC compliance testing.